openfisca/openfisca-doc/source/key-concepts/input_data.md

 # Input Data

 You can use OpenFisca with two kind of input information:

-  - either *test case*: you simulate the legislation for one standard situation
+- either *test cases*: you simulate the legislation for one standard situation
-  - or *data*: you give a whole population (survey with aggregated data or csv files for example) on which you want to apply the legislation.
+- or *data*: you give a whole population (survey with aggregated data, csv files, etc.) on which you want to apply the legislation

 ### Scenario